 Mexico Culinary Vacation: Celebrating Flag Day

-Every year, on February 24, Mexico celebrates the national holiday El dia de la bandera (Flag Day).
-Flag Day commemorates the day in 1821, when Mexico won its independence from Spain, and now you can celebrate this Mexican holiday in your kitchen.
+Every year on February 24 Mexico celebrates the national holiday El dia de la bandera (Flag Day).
+Flag Day commemorates the day in 1821, when Mexico won its independence from Spain, and now you can celebrate this Mexican holiday on an amazing cooking vacation in Mexico.